vonglasow/atoum-documentation/source/en/cookbooks/tools.inc.rst

 **********************

 The *asserters* from atoum are very easy to use outside your traditional unit tests.
 Just import the class *mageekguy\atoum\asserter* without forgetting to load the required classes (atoum provides an autoload class available in *classes/autoloader.php*).
-The following example illustrates this usage of asserter from atoumin your Behat *steps.
+The following example illustrates this usage of asserter from atoumin your Behat *steps*.

 Installation
 ============